SSD vs HDD: Which is better?

 An SSD can greatly increase the speed of your PC, but an HDD stores a ton of data cheaply.
 Which is the right choice for you?

-If your PC needs more storage, or if it’s running slow, upgrading to the best SSD could solve all your problems.
-But should you install a solid-state drive (SSD) or a hard disk drive (HDD)?
-If you’re a gamer, you’ll almost certainly want to go for an SSD, but it might be that an HDD is better suited for your needs if all you want is more space.
-SSD or HDD, which is better?
+If your PC or laptop needs more storage, should you install a solid-state drive (SSD) or a hard disk drive (HDD)?
+If you're a gamer, upgrading to the best SSD could solve all your storage demands and speed up your device.
+But, if all you want is more space, fitting an HDD might better suit your needs.
+So, the ultimate question is: SSD vs HDD, which is better?

 Is an SSD better than an HDD?

-While an SSD and an HDD are both classed as a hard drive, there are two main differences:
+While an SSD and an HDD are both classed as a form of hard drive, there are two main differences between them:

 • SSDs are faster but more expensive.